John Henry Reynolds (educator): Life

 Born in Salford, Lancashire, the eldest of eleven children of a bootmaker, he attended the day school of the Cross Street Unitarian Chapel before a year at the Manchester Grammar School prepared him for apprenticeship to his father at age twelve.
 He also assisted at the Sunday School at Cross Street where he met William Fairbairn and William Gaskell.
 In 1868, he married Ellen Ferguson at the chapel and they went on to have three children.

 By the 1870s, the Manchester Mechanics' Institute was in decline.
-Despite its original ambitious mission to bring technical expertise to working men, its core activities had shrunk to the provision of elementary education where it faced increasing competition from the state-funded schools established by the Elementary Education Act 1870.
+Despite its original ambitious mission to bring technical expertise to working men, its core activities had shrunk to the provision of elementary education where it faced increasing competition from the state-funded schools established by the Elementary Education Act 1870 (33 & 34 Vict. c.
+75).
 In 1879, Reynolds was appointed Secretary to the Institute and immediately set about its rejuvenation.
 An able and active administrator, and an enthusiastic and persuasive advocate, Reynolds grasped the city's appetite for more effective vocational education and planned and led the relaunch of the institution as the Manchester Technical School in 1882.

 Reynolds still did not rest.
 He reorganised the school using the schemes and examinations of the City and Guilds of London Institute and, following legislation in 1889 and 1890, negotiated the school's transfer to Manchester City Council as the Municipal Technical School.
 Reynolds took a role in the city authority as director of technical instruction and set out to survey the superior establishments in Germany and Switzerland and the thriving schools of the United States and Canada.